coughingmouse/Korean-Romanization/Modern_Korean_MKSR.md

 | ㄲ | qq | 깐부 |
 | ㅋ | k | 키다리 |

+* ⟨ng⟩ can be used instead of ⟨g⟩.
-* Allowed and recommended to use ⟨r⟩ for rhetoric loanwords.
+* It's allowed and recommended to use ⟨r⟩ for rhetoric loanwords.
 * For combinational letters, just write them out by each compositig letter

 | Mark | Transc. | Transl. |